Fruit (slang): Frozen fruit

-Suck a Fruit for Anita
+Suck a fruit for Anita

 In the 1970s Anita Bryant became the spokesperson for Florida orange juice, making a series of television commercials for them.
 She is also widely known for her strong views against homosexuality, and for her prominent Save Our Children campaign to prevent gay equality by overturning a 1977 Dade County (now Miami-Dade County) human-rights ordinance that prohibited discrimination on the basis of sexual orientation.
 Bryant led a highly publicized successful campaign to repeal the ordinance waged on what was labeled Christian beliefs regarding the sinfulness of homosexuality and the perceived threat of homosexual recruitment of children and child molestation.
-The campaign was the start of an organized opposition to gay rights that spread across the nation and many credit it as a second Stonewall mobilizing LGBT people to come out of their closets.
+The campaign was the start of an organized opposition to gay rights that spread across the nation and many credit it as a second Stonewall mobilizing LGBTQ people to come out of their closets.
 Jerry Falwell went to Miami to help her and Bryant made the following statements during the campaign: "As a mother, I know that homosexuals cannot biologically reproduce children; therefore, they must recruit our children" and "If gays are granted rights, next we'll have to give rights to prostitutes and to people who sleep with St. Bernards and to nail biters."
-In response gay activists countered with the slogan Suck a Fruit for Anita playing on the words to imply that oral sex ("Suck") with other gays ("Fruit") was an appropriate response.
+In response gay activists countered with the slogan Suck a fruit for Anita playing on the words to imply that oral sex ("suck") with other gays ("fruit") was an appropriate response.

-Fruit Loops
+Fruit loops

-Jonathon Green, author of Cassell's Dictionary of Slang, lists several definitions for "Fruit Loops" including the loop at the back of a man's shirt collar which can be used to "hold a victim ready for buggery" (circa 1980 on college campuses), gay men and an area where they hang out and cruise each other.
-"Fruit Loop" can also refer to a cluster of gay bars, stores and businesses like Las Vegas' "Paradise Fruit Loop" just off the Las Vegas Strip.
+Jonathon Green, author of Cassell's Dictionary of Slang, lists several definitions for "Fruit loops" including the loop at the back of a man's shirt collar which can be used to "hold a victim ready for buggery" (circa 1980 on college campuses), gay men and an area where they hang out and cruise each other.
+"Fruit loop" can also refer to a cluster of gay bars, stores and businesses like Las Vegas' "Paradise Fruit Loop" just off the Las Vegas Strip.
 A fruitloop can also refer to a person considered crazy.

-Fruit Loops, (also singular Fruit Loop and Fruitloops) are also Freedom Rings), a set of six rainbow-colored metal rings worn as necklaces, bracelets, etc., to symbolize gay pride or solidarity with LGBT people that were popularized in the 1990s.
+Fruit loops, (also singular fruit loop and fruitloops) are also Freedom Rings), a set of six rainbow-colored metal rings worn as necklaces, bracelets, etc., to symbolize gay pride or solidarity with LGBTQ people that were popularized in the 1990s.

-For National Coming Out Day (United States held 11 October) students have made home-made versions of the "freedom rings" with actual Froot Loops cereal.
+For National Coming Out Day (United States, held 11 October) students have made home-made versions of the "freedom rings" with actual Froot Loops cereal.

-As a fundraiser, an LGBT student group has made Rice Krispies treat using Froot Loops cereal and called them "Fruity Gay Bars".
+As a fundraiser, an LGBTQ student group has made Rice Krispies treats using Froot Loops cereal and called them "Fruity Gay Bars".

 Fruit Punch

-Fruit Punch was one of the first gay radio show in the United States, and possibly the world, which aired weekly from 1973 to 1979 from Berkeley radio station KPFA, the first listener-supported radio broadcaster in the United States.
+Fruit Punch was one of the first gay radio shows in the United States, and possibly the world, which aired weekly from 1973 to 1979 from Berkeley radio station KPFA, the first listener-supported radio broadcaster in the United States.

 Audio from the program is archived by the GLBT Historical Society in San Francisco.